Online Sportsbooks in

 You have to be 21 or over to play casino games or wager on sports.

 You must be 18 or over to bet on the lottery or play bingo.

-The issue became a political one, with many states eager not to be seen as an early adopter and promoting the sports betting industry.
+However, the issue soon became a political one, with many states eager not to be seen as an early adopter and promoting the sports betting industry.
 However, the potential returns in terms of additional tax revenue proved too much for states such as New Jersey and Pennsylvania.
 What started as a trickle soon became a stream with the state after state voting to allow online sports betting.